SujalPradhan/NepalAI-Movie/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped build this project
 - Special thanks to the Nepali film industry for their incredible work
 - Thanks to NISH1001 for the NepalIMDB dataset